LaunchCodeEducation/liftoff/src/modules/project/deploying-java-apps.rst

 We’ll need to build our JAR file using Gradle so that these dependencies are packaged up alongside the compiled Java code that we wrote.

-Spring Boot adds a plugin to Gradle that allows us to package up both our source code, alongside any dependencies, creating a "Fat JAR" that contains compiled versions of our code and all of its dependencies.
+Spring Boot adds a plugin to Gradle that allows us to package up our source code alongside any dependencies, creating a **fat JAR** that contains compiled versions of our code and all of its dependencies.
 This JAR file can then be deployed to our server, and run anywhere that has the `JVM <https://en.wikipedia.org/wiki/Java_virtual_machine>`__